So You Don’t Have To!

 Termites are a very common type of pest that can infest a building.
 This is why we proudly offer termite control services in Ventura and neighboring counties.
 When termites infest a home or office it can drastically damage the structure of the building.

 Different termites act differently.
-The three most common termites the experts at J&J Termite and Pest Control work to eliminate are Dampwood Termites, Western Drywood Termites, and Western Subterranean Termites.
+The three most common termites the pest control experts at J&J Termite and Pest Control work to eliminate are Dampwood Termites, Western Drywood Termites, and Western Subterranean Termites.

 Dampwood termites eat across the grain, consuming both spring and summer wood.
 By doing this, they make a series of chambers/galleries connected by tunnels whose walls are smooth as if finely sandpapered.
 There is no soil in the galleries, but if conditions are extremely damp, the fecal pellets will stick to the gallery walls and/or form clumps or paste.
 If conditions are dry, the fecal pellets accumulate at the bottom of the galleries or are expelled the same way as drywood termites do.
 They use their fecal pellets to seal off galleries or wood, similar to the way subterraneans use soil.